MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     cd F:\Allfiles\Labs\02\Starter\func
     ```

-1. At the open command prompt, enter the following command, and then select Enter to run the function app project:
+1. When you receive the open command prompt, enter the following command, and then select Enter to run the function app project:

     ```powershell
     func start --build
     ```

     > **Note**: You can review the documentation to [start the function app project locally][azure-functions-core-tools-start-function] using the **Azure Functions Core Tools**.
-1. Observe the function run that occurs about every thirty seconds.
+1. Observe the function run that occurs about every 30 seconds.
 Each function run should render a simple message to the log.
 1. Close the currently running **Windows Terminal** application.

 > **Review**: In this exercise, you created a function that runs automatically based on a fixed schedule.